How to Reduce Risk and Improve Warehouse Safety

 - Ensure all floors are level as uneven flooring can cause individuals to lose their footing and fall, especially if carrying a heavy or bulky load.

-Storage
+Warehouse Storage

-Inefficient storage can be improved by:
+Inefficient warehouse storage can be improved by:

 - Heavier loads should only be stacked on lower or middle shelves.